Hyr1sky/PRML/README.md

 For each assignments, solutions are provided as a `Ipython Notebook`.

+> Lectrue notes are also privided in this repository.\
+> CS229_notes_2022_spring\
+> I also have some notes outlining and deducing that I've done in it.

 ## Task 1: Linear Regression

 The first task deals with simple models.